 a.
-Turn the unit thermostat to the coolest position.
+Turn the unit thermostat to the cooling position.
 If the unit has an optional MCO thermostat, set the selector switch to COOL.
 Both the fan and compressor should run.

-For heat pumps with an optional ACO thermostat, adjust the cooling set point to a temperature at least 3°F below room temperature.
+For heat pumps with ACO, adjust the cooling set point to a temperature at least 3° F below room temperature.

 - b.
-Check for cool air delivery at the unit grille within a few minutes after the unit has begun to operate.
-List the identification number of any machines which do not function. - c.
+Check for cool air delivery at the system grille within a few minutes after the unit has begun to operate.
+List the identification number of any machines that do not function. - c.
 Check the elevation and cleanliness of the condensate lines.
-Dripping may be a sign of a blocked line. - Operate each heat pump in the heating cycle immediately after checking cooling cycle operation.
-A time delay will prevent the compressor from restarting for approximately three minutes.
+Dripping may be a sign of a blocked line. - 3.
+Operate each heat pump in the heating cycle immediately after checking cooling cycle operation.
+A time delay will prevent the compressor from restarting for approximately 5 minutes.